Section 1: Introduction

 - The plan is posted on the York County School Division website.

-- Through use of the drop-down menu of our web translation tool, the plan may be viewed on our website in multiple languages, including Chinse, Japanese, Korean and Spanish, The plan can be orally translated for parents.
-Contact Dr. Vika Stephenson, Grant Coordinator/Writer at firstname.lastname@example.org to request translation services.
+- Through use of the drop-down menu of our web translation tool, the plan may be viewed on our website in multiple languages, including Chinese, Japanese, Korean and Spanish, the plan can be orally translated for parents.
+Contact Dr. Vika Stephenson, Grant Coordinator/Writer to request translation services.

 Upon request, a parent who is an individual with a disability, as defined by the ADA, may be provided with the plan in an alternative format.
-Contact Dr. Elaine Gould, Director of Student Services at email@example.com to request this service.
+Contact Christy Morgan, Director of Student Services to request this service.

 Print version of the ARPA ESSR III Plan for Instruction